- 6.7–8.3 in

 Medium- to long-distance migrant (it’s possible that individuals in southern Florida do not migrate).
 All breeding populations north of central Florida winter in central and southern Florida, southern Mexico, Central America, and northwestern South America.
 They typically leave their northern breeding grounds in September and begin to return to the southern United States in mid-March.
 They tend to migrate alone.

 Like other birds that nest in cavities, Great Crested Flycatchers sometimes have trouble finding nest sites in places where tree holes are scarce.
-They quite readily take to nest boxes.
+They quite readily take to nest boxes, so consider putting up a nest box to attract a breeding pair.
+Make sure you put it up well before breeding season.
+Attach a guard to keep predators from raiding eggs and young.
 For best results, mount a hanging or swinging nest box roughly 12 to 20 feet above the ground, in an open woodland with clear flight paths to the box opening.
-Visit our Nest Watch website for more suggestions and plans to make a Great Crested Flycatcher nest box.
+Find out more about nest boxes on our Attract Birds pages.
+You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.

 Find This Bird